Ayushika-github/LifeOS/README.md

 **Built for the Meta OpenEnv Hackathon 2025**

-*Teaching AI to handle the beautiful chaos of being human.*
+*Teaching AI to handle the beautiful chaos of being human*

 </div>